 Assistant Professor, Department of English, University of Central Florida

-I earned my B.A. at University of Maryland (2013) and Ph.D. at The University of North Carolina at Chapel Hill (2019).
+Hello!
+I am an Assistant Professor of English at University of Central Florida.
+I earned my B.A. from University of Maryland, College Park and my Ph.D. from The University of North Carolina at Chapel Hill.

 Note: I aim to make this site as accessible as possible.
 Please let me know if you’d like me to share the text and images in an alternative format.